hallojoe/circular-sector/README.md

  - 2.0.0 - Extract and clean up things.
 Add "rounded corners" option.
  - 2.0.1 - Fix function name.
  - 2.0.2 - Pass down path radius.
+ - 2.0.2 - Fix gap beeing used as path radius.

 ## See you